UBC-CS/cpsc330-2021W2/docs/course_info.md

 Stay home if you have Covid symptoms, have recently tested positive for Covid, or are required to quarantine.
 You can check [this website](http://www.bccdc.ca/health-info/diseases-conditions/covid-19/self-isolation#Who) to find out if you should self-isolate or self-monitor.

 Your precautions will help reduce risk and keep everyone safer.
 In this class, the marking scheme is intended to provide flexibility so that you can prioritize your health and still be able to succeed:
+- Attendance in classes and tutorials is not graded (although obviously beneficial when it is safe to attend).
 - All course notes will be provided online.
 - All homework assignments can be done and handed in online.
-- All exams will be held online.
-- Most of the class activity will be video recorded and will be made available to you.
+- Video recordings of class activities will be made available to you when possible/appropriate.
 - Before each class, I'll also try to post some [videos on YouTube](https://www.youtube.com/watch?v=-1hTcS5ZE4w&list=PLHofvQE1VlGtZoAULxcHb7lOsMved0CuM) to facilitate hybrid learning.
 - There will be at least a few office hours which will be held online.